April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Dan (Gallbladder in TCM) - A functional system associated with decision-making, courage, and the ability to act.
 It supports initiative and planning.

-Sour taste (in TCM) - A taste associated with the liver and spring.
+Sour taste (in TCM) - A taste associated with the Liver and spring.
 In small amounts, it supports balance; in large amounts, it can be burdensome.

 Release of stagnation - The process of supporting the natural movement of energy in the body – through movement, diet, working with emotions, or herbs.